Development assistance in Vietnam

 Australia is helping Vietnam's Ministry of Transport prepare high-quality projects that address transport infrastructure gaps, prioritising a small number of infrastructure investments that promote the benefits of new engineering or contracting approaches for improved efficiency.
 We are also providing support to increase women's engagement in a largely male-dominated sector.

-We are identifying innovative approaches to improve access to hygienic water in rural areas, including through making better use of private sector finance and the introduction of new technologies in remote areas.
+We are identifying innovative approaches to improve access to water, including through making better use of private sector finance, supporting improvements to water utility operations, and the introduction of new technologies in remote areas.

 Objective 2: Assisting the development and employment of a highly-skilled workforce